samuel-ntsua/Big-Data_Hadoop_and_Spark_Developer/README.md

-**Stock Exchange Data Analysis using Big-Data tools such as Hadoop, HIVE and Sqoop.**
+**Data pipeline from Stock Exchange Data to Analysis in Hadoop + HIVE, using big data tools Sqoop, Oozie, Airflow and PIG Lating.**

 In partial fulfillment of Simplilearn Master Data Science Certification course.
 Due Date: Feb 17 2021